 My research led me to Natalie Lenton's Canine Massage Therapy Centre, where I was delighted to be offered a place on the intensive and externally accredited 2 year Therapeutic Canine Massage Diploma (now called the Clinical Canine Massage Practitioner Programme), which I successfully completed in 2015.

-Upon completion of my Diploma, I became a member of the Canine Massage Guild - the professional body for clinical canine massage therapists in the UK - which promotes safe practice and high standards including continuing professional development amongst its members.
+Upon completion of my Diploma, I became a proud member of the Canine Massage Guild - the professional body for clinical canine massage therapists in the UK - which promotes safe practice and high standards including continuing professional development amongst its members.

 Complete Canine Massage Therapy is fully-insured with Balens.